Code-Institute-Org/html-css-project/README.md

 ### Integration and Testing
 Summarize the integration process between different components and initial testing efforts, including both manual and automated tests where applicable.

-## Phase 3: Sprint 2 - Advanced Features and Refinement
+## Phase 3: - Advanced Features and Refinement

 ### Feature Development
 Discuss the development of more advanced features, highlighting innovative solutions and AI-enhanced coding practices.

 ### Testing and Debugging
-Describe the focused testing and debugging efforts during this sprint, including methodologies, tools used, and key outcomes.
+Describe the focused testing and debugging efforts during this , including methodologies, tools used, and key outcomes.

 ### User Feedback
 Detail the process of gathering and integrating user feedback, reflecting on how it influenced project direction and feature refinement.

-## Phase 4: Sprint 3 - Finalization and Deployment
+## Phase 4: - Finalization and Deployment

 ### Polishing and Optimization
 Cover the final polishing of features and UI/UX, alongside performance optimization efforts, mentioning any AI-driven enhancements.